InsureMO/rainbow-d9/d9-n2/README.md

 - Wizard,
 	- `GlobalEventPrefix.WIZARD_STEP`: active a step, `clipped` should be a step marker,
 	- `GlobalEventPrefix.WIZARD_STEP_CHANGED`: step changed, `clipped` should be a step marker.
+- Tree,
+	- `GlobalEventPrefix.TREE_NODE_CLICKED`: click a tree node, `clipped` should be tree node marker, or path to root of this node model when node marker not declared.

 # Logger